brianochiengokumu/brianochiengokumu/README.md

 ## I'm a Entrepreneur, Developer, and Traveller!!

 - 🔭 Currently Developing Web Apps, scripting and running test labs
-- 🌱 I’m currently learning SEO, Mpesa intergration, Batch-SMS, and Testing 🤣
+- 🌱 I’m currently learning SEO, Mpesa integration Batch-SMS, and Testing 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I qualify to be a level 1 chef.
+- ⚡ Fun fact: I'm a good ...

 ### Spotify Playing 🎧